Can People Actually Win at Blackjack in the Long Run?

 Here is a 100% legal strategy that you can share openly with others at most casinos (in more friendly games).
 I don’t include the nitty gritty details, so you’ll lose a few .01% edge in the name of fun and simplicity.

 The goal of blackjack is to have more points than the dealer without going over 21.
-The following statistics-based strategy helps accomplish this:
+The following section contains a statistics-based strategy (called the “basic strategy”) which will help accomplish this.

-- Always hit if you show 12 or less and dealer shows 7 or higher.
+- Always hit if you show a hard 16 or less and dealer shows 7 or higher.

 - Never hit hard 17 -21